CONSULTATION FEE RANGE

 How to Get a Medical Marijuana Card in the Ozarks

 Finding a physician who will provide an MMJ consultation in the Ozarks is relatively easy.
 Many clinics offer a full refund if you’re not approved.
 Once you receive your patient ID number, there are plenty of dispensaries to choose from in the vast Ozarks region.

 The MMJ program in Missouri has generated approximately $14 million in funding for veterans in the state.
 Numerous clinics offer discounts on consultations for military veterans, and with a long list of qualifying conditions, there’s a decent chance of being approved by a doctor.

 Final Thoughts on Getting a Missouri Medical Marijuana Card

 Missouri legalized MMJ in November 2018, but it took almost two years for sales to begin.
 However, the state is making up for lost time, with new dispensaries seemingly opening every week.
-The state has also legalized adult-use cannabis, although sales may not begin for a while.
-Until then, it is best to apply for a Missouri MMJ card.
-The process is straightforward, affordable, and can protect you from legal issues.
+The state has also legalized adult-use cannabis.
+Nonetheless, you might find that there are benefits associated with a Missouri MMJ card that you can’t get as a recreational user.
+The process is straightforward and affordable.

 [Have any additional questions about medical marijuana in Missouri?
 Feel free to reach out to state officials at email@example.com]

 Found this post informative?
 Help us get it in front of people who need the information by SHARING it.